sertchan/sertchan/README.md

 - I'm in web development for 2 years.
 We can't see many projects on my GitHub because I wasn't interested in Git and open source projects.

-Which pronunciation do you prefer?
+Which pronouns do you prefer?

 - Any.